Nelson Riddle: Personal life

 Riddle married his first wife, Doreen Moran, on October 10, 1945, while in the Army.
-The couple had seven children: Nelson Riddle III, Maureen Alicia Riddle, Christopher Riddle, Rosemary Riddle, Leonora Celeste Riddle (1957–1958), Cecily Jean Riddle, and Bettina Riddle.
+The couple had seven children.

 Riddle had an extramarital affair with singer Rosemary Clooney in the 1960s, which contributed to the breakup of their respective marriages.
 In 1968, Riddle separated from his wife Doreen; their divorce became official in 1970.
 A few months later he married Naomi Tenenholtz, who was then his secretary, with whom he would remain for the rest of his life.
 Riddle's eldest son Nelson III resides in London, England, and is married to British actress Paula Wilcox.
-Riddle's eldest daughter, Rosemary, is the trustee of the Nelson Riddle Trust.

-Riddle was a member of Phi Mu Alpha Sinfonia, the national fraternity for men in music.

 In a 1982 radio interview on WNEW with Jonathan Schwartz, Riddle cited Stan Kenton's "23°N — 82°W" arranged by Bill Russo as inspiration for his signature trombone interplay crescendos.

 In 1985, Riddle died in Los Angeles, at Cedars-Sinai Medical Center, at age 64 of cardiac and kidney failure as a result of cirrhosis, with which he had been diagnosed five years earlier.
 His cremated remains are inurned at Hollywood Forever Cemetery in Hollywood, California in the Hall of David Mausoleum.

 Legacy

 Following Riddle's death, his last three arrangements for Linda Ronstadt's For Sentimental Reasons album were conducted by Terry Woodson; the album was released in 1986.
 In February 1986, Riddle's youngest son Christopher, himself an accomplished bass trombonist, assumed the leadership of his father's orchestra.

 Following the death of Riddle's second wife Naomi in 1998, proceeds from the sale of the Riddle home in Bel Air were used to establish a Nelson Riddle Endowed Chair and library at the University of Arizona, which officially opened in 2001.
 The opening showcased a gala concert of Riddle's works, with Ronstadt as a featured guest performer.

 In 2000, Erich Kunzel and the Cincinnati Pops released a Nelson Riddle tribute album on Telarc Records titled Route 66: That Nelson Riddle Sound.
 The album showcased expanded orchestral adaptations of the original arrangements provided by the Nelson Riddle Archives, and was presented in a state-of-the-art digital recording that was among the first titles to be released on multi-channel SACD.

-In November 2025, it was announced that an arrangement by Nelson Riddle of the song How did she look? - written by Harold Arlen and Johnny Mercer - was nominated for a Grammy Award for Best Arrangement, Instruments and Vocals, performed by Seth MacFarlane.
-The version by Seth MacFarlane was originally arranged by Nelson Riddle for Frank Sinatra's intended album "Only the Lonely," but the song was ultimately not used on that album.
-It is Riddle's first Grammy nomination in 40 years.
+In November 2025, it was announced that an arrangement by Nelson Riddle of the song "How Did She Look?" - written by Harold Arlen and Johnny Mercer - was nominated for a Grammy Award for Best Arrangement, Instrumental and Vocals, performed by Seth MacFarlane.
+The version by MacFarlane was originally arranged by Riddle for Frank Sinatra's intended album Frank Sinatra Sings for Only the Lonely, but the song was ultimately not used on that album.
+It was Riddle's first Grammy nomination in 40 years.